web081/Messaging-System-with-RabbitMQ-Celery-and-Python/README.md

 ## Messaging System with RabbitMQ/Celery and Python

-### Deploy a Python application behind Nginx that interacts with RabbitMQ/Celery for email sending and logging functionality.
+<b> I will develop a Python Messaging Queue testing system, a Python application behind Nginx that interacts with RabbitMQ/Celery for email sending and logging functionality which consists of the following 'Tools' as our requirement. </b>

+- RabbitMQ
+- Celery
+- Ngrok
+- Nginx

+##### What is RabbitMQ?

+RabbitMQ is an open-source messaging software that implements the Advanced Message Queuing Protocol (AMQP) and is widely used for managing messaging queues.

+##### What is Celery?

+Celery is an asynchronous task/job queue based on distributed message passing. its main purpose is to handle "asynchronous" task queue/job queue that handles the execution of background tasks

+##### What is Ngrok?

+Ngrok is a tool that creates secure tunnels from a public endpoint (like the internet) to a locally running web service or application
+#####

 #### Install RabbitMQ and Celery on your local machine:
 ```sh